lushc/pack-calc-php/README.md

 serverless deploy
 ```

 The API Gateway endpoint and API key will then be printed to console.
-The request path to use is `/calculate`.

 An example request would be:

 ```
 curl -X POST \